 Each year, SANDAG produces estimates of population and housing characteristics for small geographic areas.
 These estimates are controlled to the California Department of Finance (DOF) January 1st jurisdiction-level estimates, which are released each May.
 SANDAG also produces annual estimates of population by age and ethnic composition, as well as household income estimates.
 Estimates of employment by place of work are prepared approximately every other year.
-Methodology and Documentation issues are reviewed below.

 Population and Housing